jampp/db-utils/docs/running_migration.rst

 ``Migratron`` will work by doing the following:

 - You write a plain SQL file as specified on :ref:`creating_a_migration`
-- It will check it internal database (check `First Time`_), it a migration failed to execute.
+- It will check in its internal database (check `First Time`_) if a migration failed to execute.
 If that happens, you need to run the ``cleanup`` subcommand.
 Check more about rollbacking a migration on `What it won't do`_ section